Do electric cars pay the Congestion Charge?

 The London ULEZ and electric cars

-Electric cars are also exempt from the London ULEZ, potentially saving a further £12.50 a day on top of the Congestion Charge.
+Electric cars are still exempt from the London ULEZ, saving £12.50 a day despite the new Congestion Charge rules.

 First introduced on 8 April 2019, the London ULEZ expanded on 25 October 2021 to an area 18 times the size of the original zone.
 It now covers every borough inside the A406 North Circular Road and the A205 South Circular Road.
 However, the Circular Roads themselves are not included in the new zone.